HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 ========================

-HOVM is based on a new, mathematically beautiful model of computation, the Interaction Net, which is like the perfert child of the Lambda Calculus with the Turing Machine.
+HOVM is based on a new, mathematically beautiful model of computation, the Interaction Net, which is like the perfert fusion of the Lambda Calculus with the Turing Machine.
 In a way, it is very similar to Haskell's STG, but with key differences that give it outstanding characteristics, such as:

 - Being **beta-optimal**: it is exponentially faster for many inputs.